Jai9ihuj/Brainfuck-tools/Documentation.md

 The first is constant, the other three can be extracted from a programm with a debugger.

-To make a programm dumpable, translate it with the `--dumpable` option.
-Since the compiler can reorder and optimize operations, it makes little sense to dump a running programm.
-The best moment is when the programm is blocked for IO.
+To make a programm dumpable, translate it with the `--dumpable` option and compile with `-g`.
+The programm can be dumped only when it's blocked for IO.

 The `dump.sh` script requires a process's ID:

 ```
-$ sudo ./dump.sh $(ps -o pid= -C a.out)
+$ sudo ./dump.sh 1328
 ```

 It creates two files: `numbers.txt` and `memory.bin`.
 The first contains the current IO operation number and memory pointer, the second is the memory dump.